Find Grad Schools

 Doctor’s Degrees in General Journalism

 A doctor's degree in journalism is offered at 6 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 29% were from an underrepresented racial-ethnic group.
-Also, 21.4% of journalism graduates were international students.
+Approximately 61% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Also, 50.0% of journalism graduates were international students.

 Education Levels of Journalism Majors